 The Citi Double Cash also lets you secure a 0% intro APR on balance transfers for 18 months, followed by a variable APR of 13.99% to 23.99%.
 The same 3% balance transfer fee (minimum $5) applies.

 Wells Fargo also offers several cards that allow balance transfers, including the Wells Fargo Cash Wise Visa® card and Wells Fargo Platinum card.
-These two balance transfer credit cards from Wells Fargo offer a 0% intro APR on purchases and qualifying balance transfers for 15 to 18 months, respectively, with no annual fee, and the standard 3% balance transfer fee (minimum $5) applies on balance transfers completed within the first 120 days (5% or $5 minimum thereafter).
+These two balance transfer credit cards from Wells Fargo offer a 0% intro APR on purchases and qualifying balance transfers for 15 to 18 months from account opening, respectively, with no annual fee, and the standard 3% balance transfer fee (minimum $5) applies on balance transfers completed within the first 120 days (then up to 5% or $5 minimum thereafter).
 The Cash Wise Visa charges a regular variable APR of 14.49% to 24.99%, while the Platinum offers a range of 16.49% to 24.49% variable.

 Balance transfer alternatives to consider